mcdemarco/the-new-kitchen-cookbook/appetizers/paoDeQueijo.md

 Some people bake the usual dough [in muffin tins](http://www.epicurious.com/recipes/member/views/pao-de-queijo-aka-brazilian-cheese-puffs-1266023), although that didn't seem to work for me.  ([My easy version](../appetizers/easyPaoDeQueijo.md) does use a muffin tin.)

 Some tame the dough with a bit of wheat flour, which is totally cheating.
+I guess they don't have Brazilian groceries in Japan, because [expatriate Brazilians make cheese bread with potato there](https://www.justhungry.com/very-easy-pao-de-queijo-brazilian-cheese-bread-japan).

 Some recipes go as far as to [omit the cheese and milk](https://whatifgourmet.com/2013/11/19/pao-de-queijo-dairy-free-variations-part-i-the-savory-gfdf/) to make the recipe non-dairy.
 This is not as wacky as you think; cheese and milk are thought to be relatively recent additions in the history of tapioca starch rolls.